Shalu Nigam: Advocacy

+Nigam, in her research, presented dowry as economic exploitation, rather than as a custom or tradition.
+In July 2026, she submitted a petition to the United Nations to declare International Dowry Elimination Day.

 Shalu Nigam v.
 Regional Passport Officer

 Her daughter was born on 24 August 1997, and raised by Nigam, who had divorced her biological father.
 According to Nigam, her child was rejected by her father because she is female.
 In 2005 and 2011, Nigam was able to obtain a passport for her daughter without providing the name of her father, but at the next renewal, the computer application required it.
 Nigam brought a case to the Delhi High Court based on a violation of the right of her daughter to determine her name and identity.
 Nigam also asserted an injury to her daughter, if she was required to record the name of her father, due to the nature of the rejection by her father.

 The Regional Passport Office (RPO) attorney argued RPO regulations forbade the removal of the name of a parent due to divorce, and argued it was an established legal principle that the dissolution of a parent-child relationship could only occur due to adoption.
 The Court found no legal requirement for the inclusion of the name of the father and directed that the computer software be changed to allow the issuance of the passport without requiring the name of the father.
 In its remarkable 17 May 2016 decision, the Court also stated, "This court also takes judicial notice of the fact that families of single parents are on the increase due to various reasons like unwed mothers, sex workers, surrogate mothers, rape survivors, children abandoned by father and also children born through IVF technology."

 After advocacy by Women and Child Development Minister Maneka Gandhi to Foreign Affairs Minister Sushma Swaraj about the need to amend the passport rules for single women, a panel was created in July 2016 to debate and recommend changes, and its recommendations to ease the requirements were informed by the case.
 In December 2016, the Ministry of External Affairs announced new passport rules based on the panel recommendations, including to allow only one parent to be listed in the application.

 Several scholars have noted the impact of the case on the rights of women in India.